Stein Neural Sampler: Background

-Denote $S_q(x) = \nabla_x \log q (x)$, which is usually referred as the score function of $q(x)$.
+where $S_q(x) = \nabla_x \log q (x)$ is the score function of $q(x)$.
 Note that calculating $S_q (x)$ does not require the normalization constant in $q(x)$, which is often intractable in practice.
-This property makes Stein's identity an ideal tool for handling un-normalized distributions to be sampled in machine learning and statistics.
+This property makes Stein's identity an ideal tool for handling un-normalized target distributions.

-\paragraph{Stein Discrepancy} Let $p(x)$ be another smooth density supported on $\cX$ and if we replace the expectation $\EE_q[\cdot]$ in (\ref{eqn:steq1}) with $\EE_p[\cdot]$, the equality will not hold in general.
-This property naturally induces a distance between two densities $p(x)$ and $q(x)$ by optimizing the right hand side of (\ref{eqn:steq1}) over all functions $\boldsymbol{f}$ within a function space $\cF$,
+\paragraph{Stein Discrepancy} Let $p(x)$ be another smooth density supported on $\cX$.
+If in (\ref{eqn:steq1}), the expectation is taking with respect to $p$ instead, the equality will not hold in general.
+This property naturally induces a distance between the two densities $p(x)$ and $q(x)$ by optimizing the right hand side of (\ref{eqn:steq1}) over all functions $\boldsymbol{f}$ within a function space $\cF$ \citep{gorham2015measuring},